NEW

 Is this a server or a hosted service?

 No. It's a Claude Code skill plus a convention: a .project-brain/ folder of plain markdown you can read, edit and commit yourself.
-Nothing leaves your machine.
+There's no Project Brain server and no telemetry — Claude reads the files locally, the same way it reads any file in your project.

 Does it work for one repo or many?